Medical Rehabilitation Nurses Section

 What We Do

-Ongoing rehabilitation case management of injured workers covered by the Workers’ Compensation Act is usually provided by Medical and Vocational Rehabilitation Professionals employed in private industry.
-The Industrial Commission’s Medical Rehabilitation Nurse Consultants are available to assist with difficult cases temporarily, promoting ongoing case management within the private industry.
-The Nurse Consultants also perform specific rehabilitation activities as ordered by hearing officers within the Industrial Commission.
-The Industrial Commission’s Medical Rehabilitation Nurses Section services are available to anyone who wishes to express concern regarding an injured worker’s care or rehabilitation.
+Ongoing rehabilitation case management of injured workers covered by the Workers’ Compensation Act is provided by Medical and Vocational Rehabilitation Professionals employed in private industry.
+The Industrial Commission’s Medical Rehabilitation Nurses Section assists with difficult cases temporarily, promoting and supporting ongoing case management within the private industry.
+The Nurse Section also performs specific rehabilitation activities as ordered by hearing officers within the Industrial Commission.

 RN, BSN, COHN-S